mendix/docs/content/en/docs/howto/quickstart-guide/_index.md

     {{< figure src="/attachments/quickstart-guide/set-picture.png" alt="Set picture as return value"   width="350"  >}}

-1. Return to your app's home page and add an image uploader widget inside your dataview.
+1. Return to your app's home page and add an image uploader widget inside your data view.
-1. Add a save button to the footer of the dataview.
+1. Add a save button to the footer of the data view.
 1. Re-run your app.
 1. Once it is running click the dropdown arrow next to the **View App** button and choose **view on your device**.
 1. Scan the QR code to open in your device’s browser.